-Australia, with interested members, intends to put forward a proposal to the 16th Annual Session of the Indian Ocean Tuna Commission to amend Resolution 09/06 to replace 'hard-shelled' to 'marine' and clarify the date for data reporting.
-Australia is seeking endorsement or cosponsorship of the proposal from other members.
+Australia, with interested members, intends to put forward a proposal to the 16th Annual Session of the Indian Ocean Tuna Commission to remove the reference to 'hard-shelled' from Resolution 09/06.
+Australia is seeking endorsement or co-sponsorship of the proposal from other members.